-- Download apps from official stores and trusted developers: if in doubt, take a look at the number of reviews or downloads and then go for most widely used applications.
+- Download apps from official stores and trusted developers: if in doubt, look at the number of reviews or downloads and then go for the most widely used applications.

 - Do not root or jailbreak your phone unless you exactly know what that’s means.

-- Do not change security configurations unless you completely understand the implications, eventually ask for help to more savvy friends or colleagues.
+- Do not change security configurations unless you completely understand the implications.
+Eventually, ask for help from more savvy friends or colleagues.

-- Do not leave your phone unattended while unlocked and always set a pin code to unlock it.
+- Please do not leave your phone unattended while unlocked and always set a pin code to unlock it.

-- Do not let anyone not trusted install apps in your device.
+- Do not let anyone not trusted install apps on your device.
 If your phone needs assistance, the ideal would be to factory reset before and after the technician intervention.
-If this is not feasible at least provide a locked phone with a secure pin/password code protection.
+If this is not feasible, at least provide a locked phone with a secure pin/password code protection.

-- Check our blog and social channel to be up to date with the latest malware attacks and ask us for any question you may have.
+- Check our blog and social channel to be updated with the latest malware attacks, and ask us for any question you may have.

 DON’T WORRY…ASK US FOR HELP!